 Energy poverty has become a serious problem in Greece, especially in its mountainous areas, which are the country’s geographical backbone and are characterized by cold climatic conditions.
 Metsovo is a small town, in the heart of Pindhus mountain range.
 87.8% of Metsovo’s households are characterised as vulnerable.
 Households there spend an average of 18% of their income on energy.
 The percentage becomes 20% for households under the official poverty threshold, which means that these households are extremely vulnerable and in need of support.
 Around 40% of mountainous households in Greece report that they feel unable to keep their home adequately warm; approximately 75% state that they are forced to reduce other basic needs in order to cover their energy needs, even food, known as the heat or eat phenomenon.
 20% reported arrears on energy bills, and 25% reported health problems related to inadequate heating at home.

-35% of the vulnerable mountainous households in Greece tend to waste energy, which reveals that offering advice leading to a change in behaviour will be of great benefit.
+35% of the vulnerable mountainous households in Greece tend to waste energy, which reveals that offering advice leading to a change in behaviour is of great benefit.

-The mountainous Living Lab will take place in the settlement of Metsovo.
-It will be operated mainly by NTUA in collaboration with the Municipality of Metsovo.
+The mountainous Living Lab takes place in the settlement of Metsovo.
+It is operated mainly by NTUA in collaboration with the Municipality of Metsovo.
 The area has encountered increasing rates of energy vulnerability in recent years.
 Previous surveys conducted by NTUA, which operates an interdisciplinary Laboratory and a MSc programme in the town, revealed that certain groups are especially vulnerable to energy poverty: low income households, elderly households, households living in old dwellings, and households using inefficient heating systems, for instance open fireplaces, old wood stoves, and poorly maintained central heating systems.
-The Living Lab will deal with those households in highest need, affected by colder climatic conditions, older building stock, shortage of productive activities and higher fuel prices due to geographical isolation and high transportation costs.
+The Living Lab deals with those households in highest need, affected by colder climatic conditions, older building stock, shortage of productive activities and higher fuel prices due to geographical isolation and high transportation costs.

 Metsovo households classed as energy poor (2014)